a-rahimi/infixlang/README.md

 * Support for variables, like so:
   ```
-  a = 2 * 3,  b = a + 2
+    a = 2 * 3
+    b = a + 2
   ```

   This evaluates to 8, as you'd expect.

 * Support for closures and functions.
-Um.
-This project got out of hand, and I wanted to experiment with this:
+This is where the project got out of hand.
+I was having so much fun writing this that I ended up implementing more features, like this:

     ```
       c ~ [b = a + 2     2*b]